horizon-europe-2023-ire/HQColon/README.txt

 ```
 pip install nnunetv2
 ```

+make sure dependecies like pip install blosc2 are installed

 This also directly installs SimpleITK.
 Installing SimpleITK before installing nnunetv2 might lead to problems.
 Use the following command to install SimpleITK separately:

 ```